ory/sdk/clients/client/java/docs/ProjectApi.md

 # **listProjectApiKeys**
 > List&lt;ProjectApiKey&gt; listProjectApiKeys(project)

-List a project&#39;s API Tokens
+List a project&#39;s API keys

-A list of all the project&#39;s API tokens.
+A list of all the project&#39;s API keys.

 ### Example
 ```java